vitaly-t/excellent/jsdoc/README.md

 Excellent.js
 ------------

-The library consists of only two classes:
+The library exposes two main types:

 * [ERoot] - the root namespace of the library
 * [EController] - interface for all controllers